wongsingfo/nano-llm-relay/README.md

 `nano-llm-relay` is a minimal local LLM proxy that bridges the two most common API dialects, OpenAI and Anthropic, with as few dependencies as possible.
 The goal is to give local tools a single endpoint that can forward requests to different backend models without pulling in the heavier operational surface area of a full gateway.

+## Status

+This project is still under active development.
+APIs, configuration, and protocol support may change, and some behavior is not yet finalized.

 ## Current support

 - Inbound protocols: